 Students are required to complete registration during the Registration Period for each term in which they wish to be enrolled.
-The Registration Period for each term is published in the University Calendar.
-Continuing students who do not register during the regular Registration Period may register through the Add/Drop Period and will be assessed a Late Registration Fee per course and, if applicable, the Manual Processing Fee in accordance with the specifications published in the Tuition and Fees section of the catalog.
-New students may register for classes up to the end of the Add/Drop Period.
-New students are not assessed the Late Registration Fee for registrations that occur prior to the end of the Add/Drop Period.
+The Registration Period for each term is published on the University Calendar.
+Continuing students who do not register during the regular Registration Period may register through the Add/Drop Period and will be assessed a Late Registration Fee and the Manual Processing Fee in accordance with the specifications published in the Tuition and Fees section of the catalog.
+New students may register for classes up to the end of the Add/Drop Period and are not assessed the Late Registration or Manual Processing Fees.